Optimizing Inventory Placement for a Downstream Online Matching Problem

+A solution to the joint placement and fulfillment problem consists of both a placement and fulfillment procedure.
+This section focuses on deriving the placement procedure, which optimizes the Offline surrogate.

+The Offline surrogate represents the expected reward from Offline fulfillment—a hypothetical (non-implementable) algorithm that knows demand $D$ in advance and makes optimal hindsight fulfillment decisions.
+Given $D$ and initial inventory $x$, the reward from Offline fulfillment is $\OFF(x,D)$, the optimal value of a bipartite matching LP defined in \Cref{subsec:theo_contributions}.
+The fulfillment decisions correspond to the optimal LP variables $y_{ij}$, representing the number of units delivered from warehouse $i$ to demand node $j$.
+Since this value depends only on $D$ (not the arrival order), $\OFF(x,D)$ serves as an upper bound on any online algorithm's reward, as online decisions also lie in the matching LP polytope.
+Slightly abusing notation, we define the Offline surrogate as $\OFF(x) := \E_D[\OFF(x,D)]$, averaging over demand realizations.
+Both $\OFF(x,D)$ and $\OFF(x)$ extend to fractional placements $x$ in the convex hull $\CH(\X) := \{ x\in\R^n_+: \sum_{i\in[n]} x_i = Q\}$, allowing us to consider relaxations where $x$ is fractional.

+Ideally, we would solve $\max_{x\in\X} \OFF(x)$ exactly, but two challenges arise: integrality constraints in $\X$ and an exponentially large sample space for $D$.
+To address integrality, we use randomized rounding, solving the relaxed problem $\max_{x\in\CH(\X)} \OFF(x)$ and rounding to an integer while preserving a constant factor.
+To handle the large sample space, we apply sample-average approximation (SAA), sampling a small number of demand realizations and solving the SAA problem.
+The placement procedure consists of (1) sampling demand, (2) solving the SAA linear relaxation, and (3) randomly rounding the solution.

 The rest of this section is organized as follows.
-In \Cref{subsec:surr} we introduce the expected reward of offline fulfillment as our surrogate function.
-In \Cref{subsec:rounding} we introduce and show the guarantees of our randomized rounding that takes a fractional solution and returns an integer inventory placement.
-In \Cref{subsec:statLearning} we use tools from statistical learning theory to show that we can obtain an arbitrarily good solution from our sample-average approximation using a polynomial number of samples.
-In \Cref{subsec:mainResult} put all the pieces together and establish our main result.
+In \Cref{subsec:rounding}, we describe how to round solutions of $\max_{x\in\CH(\X)}\OFF(x)$ while preserving a constant factor of the original value.
+In \Cref{subsec:statLearning}, we apply statistical learning theory to show that an arbitrarily good solution can be obtained from our sample-average approximation using a polynomial number of samples.